DeepjyotiRoy01/TaskFlow/README.md

 ---

-## 🎯 What is Task Manager Pro?
+## 🎯 What is TaskFlow?

-Task Manager Pro is a cutting-edge productivity application that transforms how you manage tasks and collaborate with teams.
+TaskFlow is a cutting-edge productivity application that transforms how you manage tasks and collaborate with teams.
 Built with modern web technologies and powered by AI, it combines the simplicity of traditional task management with advanced features that make productivity both effective and enjoyable.

-### ✨ **Why Choose Task Manager Pro?**
+### ✨ **Why Choose TaskFlow?**

 - 🎨 **Beautiful Design** - Glassmorphism UI with smooth animations and intuitive interactions
 - 🤖 **AI-Powered** - Smart suggestions, voice commands, and intelligent task categorization